-Do the extra research and take the extra time because if you make a mistake and post a false piece of information, then you are going to lose the readers trust, therefore meaning your website will get less views.
+Do the extra research and take the extra time because if you make a mistake and post a false piece of information, then you are going to lose the readers trust, therefore meaning your website will get fewer views.

 Write a Story & Make it Fascinating

-Do you remember when you would have to study text books for school – you would nearly be falling asleep, trying to cram all of that information in your head – and your interest levels in the topic instantly dropped.
+Do you remember when you would have to study textbooks for school – you would nearly be falling asleep, trying to cram all of that information in your head – and your interest levels in the topic instantly dropped.

 That is what we want to avoid when writing for our readers.
 Write the information down, almost as if you are telling them a story.
 Make it interesting, fascinating and make them cling on to every single word, no matter the topic.